validator/validator/README.md

 Follow the steps below to build, test, and run the checker such that you can open `http://localhost:8888/` in a Web browser to use the checker Web UI.

-  1. Make sure you have git, python, and JDK 5 or later installed.
+  1. Make sure you have git, python, and JDK 8 installed.

   2. Set the `JAVA_HOME` environment variable: